Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of turbulence: Validating methodology: Training and Evaluating Models on SPH data

 \subsection{Generalizability (extrapolation capability) on SPH flow data}

 When the training is complete (i.e. when the loss function reaches its minimum, and conditions are set as described in Section \ref{sec:results}) we validate extrapolation capability of the models on a validation set, and test data set.
-The validation data set corresponds to data generated from the same initial conditions but are longer in duration (up to the eddy turn over time).
+The validation data set corresponds to data generated from the same initial conditions but are longer in duration (up to the eddy turn over time, see Fig. \ref{fig:gen_t_qual_sph_pred}).
 The test set corresponds to flow derived from the setting corresponding to stronger turbulent Mach numbers (which we control by increasing intensity of the injection term, ${\bm f}_{ext}$, while keeping the integral, i.e. energy injection scale, constant, thus increasing the turbulent mach number, $M_t$).
+Furthermore, we measure the errors in the physical symmetries (\autoref{table:rot_tran_sph}), showing that including the SPH framework (even with NNs embedded within SPH) conserves linear and angular momentum.

 \FloatBarrier